WuerthPhoenix/tornado/src/common/api/doc/README.md

 Like the Event structure, the structure of an Action is rather simple:

-- __id__:  The Action type identifier (an executor usually processes a single action type)
+- __id__:  The Action type identifier (an Executor usually processes a single Action type)
-- __payload__:  A Map<String, Value> with action-specific data.
+- __payload__:  A Map<String, Value> with Action-specific data.

-All fields are mandatory, although again the payload can be an empty structure.
+All fields are mandatory, although again the _payload_ can be an empty structure.

 Example Action in JSON format:
 ```json